 A Job Description is a document which details the required (minimum) and desired (preferred) qualifications for a position.
 It includes the purpose and basic accountabilities for a position.

 - What are the necessary experience, skills, knowledge and/or abilities needed to achieve the goals of the position and your department?

 - Where would you find top talent?

 - What is necessary to attract top talent?

 - Complete a Position Review and Request (PDF, 1.44MB) form to start the posting process.

 - Ensure the a valid job description exists.
-If none exists or has not been updated, work with the Compensation Manager to create one using the Position Description Questionnaire (PDQ.)
+If none exists or has not been updated, work with the Compensation Analyst to create one using the Position Description Questionnaire (PDQ.)